 Driving a train is one of Canada’s best jobs, an article in Canadian Business said.
 The job doesn’t require a post-secondary degree, but it could take years of training to become a locomotive engineer.

 Locomotive engineers can start their careers with only a high school diploma.
-At Bombardier, prospective engineers join the company as customer service ambassadors, helping passengers to board trains, offering other assistance and making service announcements.
-They then work for another two years as conductors, before being promoted to the locomotive role.
-Other railway companies, such as Canadian Pacific Railway and Canadian National, have different hiring processes, but still, rely on on-the-job training programs.
+At Bombardier, prospective engineers join the company as customer service ambassadors, helping passengers board trains, offering other assistance and making service announcements.
+They then worked for another two years as conductors before being promoted to the locomotive role.
+Other railway companies, such as Canadian Pacific Railway and Canadian National, have different hiring processes but rely on on-the-job training programs.

 “While working in the office of an insurance company back in 2007, Don Auld saw a job posting from Bombardier looking for locomotive engineers,” the CB article said.